Amba River (India)

-Amba River is a river in Ratnagiri district, Maharashtra.
+Amba River is a river in Raigad district, Maharashtra.
 The River comes from the Borghat mountain range in the Sahyadris at around 554 meters above sea level on the Khopoli-Khandala road.

 The river initially flows southward and then northwestward until it joins the Arabian Sea at Dharamtar Bay near the village of Rewas.
 The total length of the river before it joins the sea is about 76 kilometers.